1134 Historic W. Mitchell Street,

 The name Modjeska would need no explanation to patrons of turn-of-the-twentieth-century American legitimate stage, but for those born too late, let this theatre memorialize one who was called "The greatest celebrity left to the English-speaking stage."
 Madame Helena Modjeska, born in Poland in 1844 as Helena Opido, anglicized her husband’s name and emigrated to California for her health in 1876 and thereafter triumphed both in the States and England until her death in 1909.

-In 1924, the local Saxe Theatres chain bought and demolished the first theater to build a neighborhood movie palace of 2,000 seats on an enlarged lot at the same address.
-They retained the name and engaged noted theater architects C.W. and George Rapp of Chicago to design the first of that firm’s four theaters in the city (others: Wisconsin, 1924; Uptown, 1926; Warner, 1931).
+In 1924, the local Saxe Theatres chain bought and demolished the first theatre to build a neighborhood movie palace of 2,000 seats on an enlarged lot at the same address.
+They retained the name and engaged noted theatre architectural firm C.W. and George Rapp of Chicago to design the first of that firm’s four theaters in the city (others: Wisconsin Theatre, 1924; Uptown Theatre, 1926; Warner Theatre, 1931).

 The watchword was also ‘economy’ for Rapp & Rapp who gave us one of their more modest designs with scant ornamentation, and that in several Classical motifs.
 Though the budget had to be spread over five stores and second floor offices, they still managed a full stagehouse and the provisions for vaudeville use were quite adequate what with some 20 traps in the stage floor, a full orchestra pit (in the signature curve of Rapp & Rapp, of course!) and two of the most unusual alphabetic light bulb matrix annunciators in any theatre (‘A’ through ‘L’ only, actuated by a row of long T-handle switches in the stage right wall next to the dimmer board, now removed).